barronbytes/Learning-to-Code/APIs/OpenAI/README.md

 ### Running Test Files

-The project had a total of X unit tests pass with the `unittest` module across X source files.
+The project had a total of 5 unit tests pass with the `unittest` module across 2 source files.
 These test files are each individually located inside the `test folder`.
 However, you can only run them from the base folder as follows:
 * Ensure terminal is at base folder > run `test.sh` file from GUI or terminal with `bash test.sh` command

 ### Uploading New Data